AusterweilLab/generating_categories/readme.md

 ### Xian to do
 ------
+- Also explore other data (e.g. SHJ)
 - ~~Get myself familiarised with how the models work.~~ _more or less familiarised now_
 - Get myself familiarized with American spelling.
-- Fit models to ~~A)current data (for practice), B)Nosofsky 1986,~~ C)Nosofsky 1989
+- Fit models to ~~A)current data (for practice), B)Nosofsky 1986, C)Nosofsky 1989 ~~ _check now the new grid search fits!_
-- Code up GCM (independent of CopyTweak)
+- ~~Code up GCM (independent of CopyTweak)~~
-- Fit GCM to current, Nosofsky 1986, Nosofsky 1989
+- ~~Fit GCM to current, Nosofsky 1986, Nosofsky 1989~~
 - Compare models
-- Somehow reconstructing the pickled data yields a slightly different file to the original.
-I've been leaving it alone for now, but it would be good to see how and why it's different.
+- ~~Somehow reconstructing the pickled data yields a slightly different file to the original.
+I've been leaving it alone for now, but it would be good to see how and why it's different.~~ _No noticeable differences found in data.
+Probably some formatting differences?_